 We follow the Edexcel IGCSE in Mathematics.
 This is a three year course starting in Year 9.
 There is no coursework for this specification and examinations are sat at the end of the course.
 The assessment will consist of two papers, each two hours long.
 Assessment will cover the following topics: Number, Algebra, Geometry and Statistics.
 Calculators may be used in both papers.

 Two tiers are available for our students: Foundation or Higher Tier.
 Foundation is graded 1 to 5 and Higher grades is graded from 3 to 9.
 The qualification will be graded using the total mark across both papers.
 Both papers must be at the same tier of entry and be completed in the same assessment series.

-More details can be found here: https://qualifications.pearson.com/content/demo/en/qualifications/edexcel-international-gcses-and-edexcel-certificates/international-gcse-mathematics-a-2016.html
+More details can be found here:

+https://qualifications.pearson.com/ content/demo/en/qualifications/ edexcel-international-gcses-andedexcel-certificates/international-gcsemathematics-a-2016.html

-It is often possible for a few students who wish to extend their Maths skills beyond GCSE to follow the AQA Further Maths Level 2 as an additional maths qualification.
-Here students are exposed to advanced topics such as Calculus, Algebra, Geometry and Matrices.
-Your child's Maths teacher can provide you with further information about this qualification.
+It is often possible for a few students who wish to extend their Maths to take the GCSE Statistics and/or the Edexcel Further Pure Maths IGCSE qualification.

+Through the Further Pure Maths course, students are exposed to advanced topics such as Calculus, Algebra, Geometry and Matrices.
+Your child's Maths teacher can provide you with further information about this gualification.

-SCIENCE
+SCIENCE TOPICS